 He returned to the UK in 2004 as the Business Manager for the Defence Estates Overseas Division, in Sutton Coldfield.

-In 2007 he took up the post as Civil Secretary British Forces Brunei, working closely with the Royal Gurkha Rifles, British High Commission, Brunei MOD and Treasury Departments.
+In 2007 he took up the post as Civil Secretary British Forces Brunei, working alongside The 1st Battalion Royal Gurkha Rifles and subsequently 2 RGR.

-On returning to the UK in 2011, he took up the appointment as HR Business Partner (Army), based in Kentigern House, Glasgow, during a time of major transformation and change across the Department.
+On returning to the UK in 2011, he took up the appointment as HR Business Partner (Army)for the Army in Scotland, based in Kentigern House, Glasgow, during a time of major transformation and change across the Department.

 Nigel is married to Siobhan and has two grown-up children, Matthew (1999) and Iona (2001).